vitorghi/debezium-kinesis/README.md

 > mvn exec:java

 To verify if data is being streamed, use the bash script *get-records* to stream kinesis into console with: `./get-records.sh`.
-The script accepts the stream name as parameter, if no argument it runs with the stream provided in the custom localstack image.
+The script accepts the stream name as parameter, if argument is not provided, it runs with the stream provided in the custom localstack image.

 To run Kinesis analytics locally: